nxt-dev/nxt-dev.github.io/docs/user_docs/docs/reference.md

 ## Stage

-The stage is a collection of graphs, trees, and layers of nxt [nodes ](#node)that set the [composition structure](#stagecomposition) and [execution order](#executionorder) for an nxt file.
+The stage is a collection of graphs, trees, and layers of nxt [nodes ](#node)that set the [composition structure](#stage-composition) and [execution order](#execution-order) for an nxt file.

 !!! note "Stage attributes and composition"
     Note that each layer is also a node, and those nodes get composited to the master STAGE.
 Each node that is parented to a layer inherits the attributes of the layer/stage.
-This can be useful for defining global variables, or a state that needs to propogate into the entire graph.
+This can be useful for defining global variables, or a state that needs to propagate into the entire graph.

 ## Node

 A node is a container for code (or compute) and a collection of attributes.
 Every node contains a single [code block](#compute) that is executed when a node is run.
-[Execution order](#executionorder) is defined both by hierarchy and connections to execution plugs on the nodes.
+[Execution order](#execution-order) is defined both by hierarchy and connections to execution plugs on the nodes.

 ## Attributes